tantaman/tantaman.github.io/_posts/2020-05-19-These-Are-Not-Types.markdown

 getComments(id: int): List<int>;
 ```

-And the compiler will tell you when you've mismatched your IDs or accidentally merged incompatible IDs into the same collection and so on.

 ## For another day:

 * A new issue here is the `List` type.
 It is completely the wrong type to use to represent potentially unbounded collections.